-You can scan a wet ink signature using a scanner or mobile device, or you can create one with an e-signature app.
+You can scan a wet ink signature using a scanner or mobile device or create one with an e-signature app.

 For the first method, sign a blank sheet of paper using a pen and then scan it onto your computer.
-Save the image as a PNG file and use it anytime for signing a PDF.
+Save the image as a PNG file and use it anytime to sign a PDF.

 Signaturely enables you to create and affix a wet signature to documents.
 You can also use a digital pen or mouse to digitize your wet signature and save it as an image.
 You can then upload the result.

 If you have Adobe Acrobat Reader, follow these steps.